 If your PSA goes above 10, radiology imaging still leaves you worried, and you were biopsied, request a risk assessment called CAPRA.
 CAPRA combines measures for PSA, Gleason biopsy rating, and tumor stage.
 Why?
 PSA readings alone often led to undeniable over- treatment.
 CAPRA has saved thousands of us from DUPEing.
 Furthermore, it is possible to know if cancer has even spread outside the prostate by using PSMA or C11 imaging to better stage men’s PCa since such imaging ‘lights up’ fatty acid producing tumors.

-Why does the American Academy of Family Physicians advise member doctors to not even run patients’ PSA tests unless they commit to serve as PCa patients treatment gatekeepers so they can safeguard patients against unwarranted treatments that prostate specialists commonly use?
+The American Academy of Family Physicians advises member doctors to not even run patients’ PSA tests unless they commit to serve as PCa patients’ gatekeepers so they can safeguard patients against unwarranted treatments that prostate specialists commonly use.

 Thankfully, doctors are gradually ‘getting it’.
 The percentage of PCa men delaying or avoiding mainstream treatments (Watchful waiting or Active Surveillance) has risen from 25% to 60+%, effectively reducing DUPEing.